Tagging and Pricing Information

 CLOTHES: Preemie, Newborn, 0-3 mos., 3 mos., 3-6 mos., 6 mos., 6-12 mos., 9 mos., 12 mos., 12-18 mos., 18 mos., 18-24 mos., 24 mos., 2T, 3T, 4T, 5, 6, 7, 8, 10, 12, 14 & 16.

 If children’s clothing has a letter size, for example, Med., please use the number for that size, which in this case would be 8.
-Do not use letter sizes for children’s clothing, only for Maternity and Teens.
+Do not use letter sizes for children’s clothing in sizes newborn to 16, only for Maternity and Teens.

 MATERNITY: XS, S, M, L, or XL should only be used for maternity clothes.